Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/ar/README.md

 ## TableTopSceneView

-The `TableTopSceneView` component renders `ArcGISScene` content anchored to a physical surface, as if it were a 3D-printed model.
+The `TableTopSceneView` composable function renders `ArcGISScene` content anchored to a physical surface, as if it were a 3D-printed model.

 <TODO - screen shot>

-### Behaviour

-To see it in action, check out the microapp <TODO - link>.

 ### Features